How to check the certificate expiration date using the openssl command and options

 -noout

-This is the option to "Do not output information other than the information specified in other options."
-If this option is not available, the pre-decrypted certificate loaded by the commands like the one below will also be displayed.
+This option "Do not output information other than that specified by other options."
+If this option is not available, the undecrypted certificate loaded by the following command will also be displayed

 -----BEGIN CERTIFICATE----- MIIGMjCCBRqgAwIBAgIMMGPvI3CXFUjGngZcMA0GCSqGSIb3DQEBCwUAMEwxCzAJ BgNVBAYTAkJFMRkwFwYDVQQKExBHbG9iYWxTaWduIG52LXNhMSIwIAYDVQQDExlB ~The following dozens of lines are omitted~ -----END CERTIFICATE-----

-As an aside, there is also a -nocert option that is limited to not displaying the contents of the certificate.
+As an aside, there is also a -nocert option that only hides the contents of the certificate

-Here are some commands that I often use when checking remotely.
-The openssl s_client command is used to access the target host, then loads the certificate from it, displaying the common name, valid start date and expiration date.
+When checking remotely, the command I often use is as follows.
+I use the openssl s_client command to access the target host, read the certificate from there, and display the common name and validity start and expiration dates

 $openssl s_client -connect beyondjapan.com:443 < /dev/null 2> /dev/null | openssl x509 -noout -subject -dates